 If your NSAID regimen isn’t working adequately for your AS, your doctor may suggest starting you on a biologic, Dr. Ermann says.
 Biologics are drugs that help target the root causes of inflammation in your body, per the Mayo Clinic.
 One type of biologic often used for AS is called a tumor necrosis factor (TNF) blocker, and there are currently five of these approved for AS treatment by the U.S. Food and Drug Administration, the Mayo Clinic says.
 Another class of biologics you may be prescribed is called interleukin-17 (IL-17) inhibitors.

 Biologic to Biologic

 If you’re on a biologic when you start to notice one of these signs that your treatment may need to shift, your rheumatologist may suggest trying a different biologic, Dr. Ermann says.
 Again, there are several options available that can be highly effective in treating AS inflammation.
-“We now have different types of biologics for treatment, and it really depends on the specific circumstances whether one would change to an alternate medication within the same class (for example, one TNF inhibitor to another) or whether it’s more appropriate to switch from one class to another,” he explains.
+“We now have different types of biologics for treatment, and it really depends on the specific circumstances whether one would change to an alternate medication within the same class (for example, one TNF inhibitor to another) or whether it’s more appropriate to switch from one class (mechanism of action) to another,” he explains.

 Everyone’s AS Is Different